Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 Why Wyoming Has No Official State Colors

-Wyoming has not formally designated official state colors by legislative statute, making brown and gold a traditional rather than legally codified color identity.
+Wyoming has not formally designated official state colors by legislative statute, making brown and gold a traditional rather than legally codified color tradition.
 Wyoming's Legislature has designated a range of official state symbols — including the western meadowlark, Indian paintbrush, plains cottonwood (state tree), and cutthroat trout (state fish) — but has not enacted a state colors statute.
-The brown-and-gold association derives entirely from the University of Wyoming, Wyoming's only four-year public university — a distinction that concentrates the state's entire higher education color identity in a single institution.
+The brown-and-gold association derives entirely from the University of Wyoming, Wyoming's only four-year public university — a distinction that concentrates the state's entire higher education color tradition in a single institution.

 That monopoly is what makes brown and gold genuinely universal here.
 In states like California or Texas, competing public universities produce competing color identities that dilute any single institution's dominance.
 In Wyoming, every citizen who attends a four-year public university attends UW — creating a generational accumulation of loyalty across all 23 counties and a population of roughly 580,000 that no statute could manufacture.
 Brown and gold don't need a law.
 They have something more durable: the Equality State's only public university, wearing the same colors for over a century.